David Chu (designer): Career

 Chu returned home to Taipei to start an export business with friends, but they lost all their money in one and a half years.
 He then returned to the United States, and working under a large company, he designed jackets, taking inspiration from sailors' coats.
 Barneys and Bloomingdales had good sales for the designs, and in 1983 Nautica was born.
 The company had sales of $700,000 in its first year and $2.5 million the following year.

 In 2003, Chu sold the company for $1 billion to VF Corporation.
 He made $100 million from the sale.
-Chu promptly purchased an 1846 townhouse in Manhattan's Flatiron district, gut-renovated the historic mansion and turned it into his design studio, showroom and offices.
+Chu promptly purchased an 1846 townhouse in Manhattan's Flatiron District, gut-renovated the historic mansion and turned it into his design studio, showroom and offices.

 In 2006, he created the exclusive David Chu Bespoke line, offering custom suits hand-made in Italy with fabrics from the world's finest mills.
 The bespoke line is available in a richly-appointed atelier located in the penthouse of the "Townhouse."

-Recently, he started another label, a designer sportswear collection called "LINCS by David Chu," that offers a modern take on tradition and the well-lived life.
-Currently, LINCS can be found in select Lord & Taylor, The Bay, Dillard's, Nordstrom, the BAY Oakridge in Vancouver, and other specialty stores.
+In 2010, he started another label, a designer sportswear collection called "LINCS by David Chu," that offered a modern take on tradition and the well-lived life.
+Previously, LINCS was available at select Lord & Taylor, The Bay, Dillard's, Nordstrom, the BAY Oakridge in Vancouver, and other specialty stores.

 From 2006 to 2009, Chu was the executive creative director at luggage and accessories maker Tumi Inc.

 In July 2009, Chu formed partnership with golf player Jack Nicklaus to develop the Nicklaus brands worldwide.